Blesmol/pfscf/README.md

-The "Pathfinder Society Chronicle Tagger" (or short: pfsct) is a small command line application available for different platforms (Windows, macOS, Linux) that helps filling out chronicle sheet for the Pathfinder Roleplaying Game.
+The "Pathfinder Society Chronicle Tagger" (or short: pfsct) is a small command line application available for different platforms (Windows, macOS, Linux) that helps filling out chronicle sheets for the Pathfinder Roleplaying Game.

 ## Usage